voxpupuli/voxpupuli.github.io/security/index.md

 * Any other security and Vox Pupuli related problem

-## Best practices regarding security
+## Good practices regarding security

-For our contributors, here are some best practices that we highly recommend.
+For our contributors, here are some good practices that we highly recommend.

 1. Setup Github [Two-Factor Authentication][2fa]